A Burger Episode

 It's a very mustardy sauce.
 It was...

 It's like what I picture if you run a restaurant.
-I guess we'll go in this way or the fireworks.
+I guess we're going this way or this way?
+Yeah, no, it's just,

 Wasn't my favorite.